 One of the financial management challenges in business is understanding and explaining cost changes in logistics and supply chains.

-By the time the cost numbers reach the Board Room, the key performance indicators (KPIs) which should account for them are either left behind or buried in detailed management reports.
-It is difficult to respond to specific questions raised.
+By the time the cost numbers reach the Board Room, the key performance indicators (KPIs) which should account for them are often left behind.
+We often find them buried deep in detailed management reports.
+This makes it difficult to respond to specific questions raised.
 In the worst cases, there are no answers because the KPIs and underlying performance data do not exist.

 When time is in short supply and business ambiguity is at an all-time high, we need to find better and faster ways to respond.